Umarsatti1/Deploying-Node.js-App-on-Amazon-EKS-using-Terraform-/README.md

 ---

 ## Conclusion
 This project demonstrates end-to-end infrastructure automation and Kubernetes workload deployment on AWS using Terraform, EKS, and managed AWS services.
-It highlights best practices for networking, IAM, storage, ingress, and observability in a production-style Kubernetes environment.